 Pottinger Street, Central

 Head to pretty much any one of Hong Kong’s bustling markets and you’re most likely stumble upon a few stalls selling colourful wigs, fabulous accessories, and ready-to-buy costumes.
-Ladies’ Market and Temple Street Night Market are your best bet for finding a fun costume at a bargain price.
-Wonder Woman, Super Girl, and Batman can often be seen hanging from the stalls along these markets, and more experienced hagglers have been known to get as much as 50 percent off the original sale price, so it’s always worth a shot!
+Ladies’ Market, Wan Chai Market, and Temple Street Night Market are your best bet for finding a fun costume at a bargain price.
+Wonder Woman, Super Girl, and Batman can often be seen hanging from the stalls along these markets, and more experienced hagglers have been known to get as much as 50 percent off the original sale price, so it’s always worth a shot.
+Keep an eye out for the amazing wig shops on either side of Temple Street Market too, as they have all sorts of fantastic styles and colours on sale for a bargain buck.

 Ladies’ Market, Tung Choi Street, Mong Kok, Kowloon, (near Mong Kok MTR Station, Exit E2)